CSC207-UofT/course-project-trackr/phase2/accessibility.md

 - All data is stored locally, and thus cannot be accessed outside the device.
 This means that the user's data cannot be distributed without their consent and can only be accessed by them and only them.
 This addresses all security concerns.
 - Our app is open source and free, and thus everyone can have access to our app free of segregation and stigmatizing.
-- Our app works with Android's built-in screen reader TalkBack and text-to speech to support a diverse group of people.
+- Our app works with Android's built in screen reader TalkBack and text-to speech to support a diverse group of people.
 - One thing we could implement in the future is support for multiple languages.
 Right now our app is hard-coded in English.
 However, we could extract the strings into their own resource files and provide support for other languages by having a resource file for each language with the translated strings.

 ### Principle 2: Flexibility in Use

-- Our app can be used by both left-handed and right-handed people.
+- Our app can be used by both left handed and right handed people.
 - They can input strings with their own keyboard (regardless of language)
 - The font size unit is in `sp` which scales with the user preference font size defined in the OS settings, allowing users to scale the font size up or down however they wish.
 - One feature we could implement in the future is a landscape mode.
 This would provide different methods of choice for the user.
 We haven't implemented it right now to prevent the UI from breaking but this could definitely be a feature in the future